-While other web portals facilitate already the onboarding of different services into a catalogue (mainly VNFs or general compute, storage and RAM resources), 5GZORRO's novelty lies in the fact that (i) this model is extended to other resources such as spectrum (providing the system's ability to track and monitor its usage across different RAN elements), (ii) there is a real marketplace where multi-party business interactions can happen with strong support of SLA enforcement leveraging DLT, (iii) by extending this marketplace following s in , a real ii .et of APIs for .et of .et of .et of .et of .et of .et of .et a Governance model which is clear and transparent for all stakeholders involved (acceptance of placed Orders under specific business terms, allowing usage of spectrum by a real licensed Regulator, etc.) and, finally, (iv) the alignment with other initiatives such as TMForum's set of APIs for a Telecom Marketplace, by enhancing it and extending it to a user-friendly web application.
+While other web portals facilitate already the onboarding of different services into a catalogue (mainly VNFs or general compute, storage and RAM resources), 5GZORRO's novelty lies in the fact that (i) this model is extended to other resources such as spectrum (providing the system's ability to track and monitor its usage across different RAN elements), (ii) there is a real marketplace where multi-party business interactions can happen with strong support of SLA enforcement leveraging DLT, (iii) by extending this marketplace following a Governance model which is clear and transparent for all stakeholders involved (acceptance of placed Orders under specific business terms, allowing usage of spectrum by a real licensed Regulator, etc.) and, finally, (iv) the alignment with other initiatives such as TMForum's set of APIs for a Telecom Marketplace, by enhancing it and extending it to a user-friendly web application.